hnaderi/edomata/docs/principles/index.md

 # Principles

+## Message passing system
+Systems (usually based on [Actor model]) that communicate through message passing, meaning that interactions are done by sending encapsulated data packets, which may have any arbitrary intents and semantics. this may be used to decouple execution stages both in time and space, so execution can continue on a different machine, or a different time on the same or another machine.

 ## Event driven system
+A specific form of message passing that always uses events as messages.
-Events are first class citizens of the system, and in a pure eda system, events are reasons; meaning that nothing happens unless there is exactly one event for it. events are not meant to be source of data transfer as they are very lean and most of the you need more than one event to reach a conclusion, but sometimes are used that way for pragmatic reasons.
+Events are first class citizens of the system, and in a pure eda system, events are reasons; meaning that nothing happens unless there is exactly one event for it.

 ## Event sourcing
 It is a persistence strategy that takes EDA to its extreme, where any change to any data is due to events.